Product User Segmentation: What Is It and How To Implement Segmentation in Your SaaS Product?

 Are you aware that product user segmentation affects all stages of the user journey and the overall growth of a business?

-You can use product usage data to develop an effective marketing strategy, improve products, retain customers, as well as to accelerate customer adoption.
+You can use product usage data to develop an effective marketing strategy, improve products, retain customers, and accelerate customer adoption.

 But what is more important is that without customer segmentation, you simply cannot build a sought-after product with high user loyalty.